Russian fishing boat sinks in Barents Sea | DW | 28.12.2020

-Emergency services are currently searching for 17 people still missing after a Russian trawler, the Onega, sank in the Arctic circle.
+Emergency services are currently searching for 16 people missing, feared dead, after a Russian trawler, the Onega, sank in the Arctic circle.

 Five rescue vessels are currently searching for survivors.